Last Updated on September 5, 2022 by Andrew Pirie

 Vice President of the ATFS

 Kristina Marie Knott improved on her season’s best and SEA lead of 11.35 set on April 10 at Miramar, Florida.
-With an 11.28 clocking, Knott’s 2nd best 100m time behind her run last year of 11.27.
+With an 11.28 clocking, Knott’s 2nd best 100m time is behind her run last year of 11.27.
 It also is the same mark as the former national record of Lydia De Vega.

 Knott placed 5th in the LSU Alumni Gold meet at Louisianna State University, Baton Rouge.
-The race was won by Aleia Hobbs in 10.91 from Tamara Clark 10.96, followed by Mikiah Brisco and Symone Mason sharing 11.02.
+The race was won by Aleia Hobbs in 10.91 from Tamara Clark at 10.96, followed by Mikiah Brisco and Symone Mason sharing 11.02.
 Hobbs is the 2018 US National Champion and part of the USA Team 4×100 that took the gold at the world relays.

 Knott did not run the 200 meters.